A few years ago, I went through a long bout of fatigue.

 To help us understand EBV, I’ve turned to our fabulous friend, Doctor Aviva Romm.
-Aviva is a Yale-trained M.D. and Board Certified family physician, midwife and herbalist who is focused on helping women not only heal their bodies and minds, but transform their lives.
-Her upcoming book, which covers Epstein-Barr virus, is called The Adrenal Thyroid Revolution.
+Aviva is a Yale-trained M.D. and Board Certified family physician, midwife, and herbalist who is focused on helping women not only heal their bodies and minds but transform their lives.
+She covers the Epstein-Barr virus in her popular book, The Adrenal Thyroid Revolution.

 Now, let’s dig into my conversation with Aviva…